 State laws are always subject to change.
 It's important to verify the laws you're researching by conducting your own research or consulting with a qualified Illinois employment attorney.
 If you have additional questions about wage laws in Illinois, review the following links:

-Wage and overtime laws are full of exceptions and requirements.
+The State of Illinois wage and overtime laws are full of exceptions and requirements.
 It can be difficult to understand what you're entitled to as an employee.
-If you have wage or over-time issues at work, you may want to speak with an attorney who has experience in this area of the law to help you navigate labor law requirements and recover any damages and lost wages caused by improper overtime reporting.
-Contact an Illinois employment lawyer right away.
+If you have wage or over-time issues at work, you may want legal advice from an Illinois employment lawyer, an attorney who has experience in Illinois labor law and employment law to help you navigate the labor law requirements and recover your damages.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help